 Genre: Avant-Garde Classical

-Come to find out I did enjoy the piece’s intricacies much more the second and third and fourth time around, but it still didn’t do much to increase my appreciation for Enescu’s overall body of work as a whole.
-The best melody is the first, which is never a good sign.
+Come to find out I did enjoy the piece’s intricacies much more the second and third (and fourth) time around, but it still didn’t do much to increase my appreciation for Enescu’s overall body of work as a whole.
+The symphony’s best melody is the first, which is never a good sign.
 As far as swan songs go, however, the 73-year-old Enescu could have done a lot worse.
 Bonus points for deathbed stakes.

 Le Marteau sans Maître